AntikoreDev/dbdocs/docs/index.md

-# Dansebox Modding API Documentation
+# Overview
 This is an official documentation for [Dansebox](https://antikore.itch.io/dansebox)'s modding API created using [MkDocs](https://www.mkdocs.org/).
-This website is hosted through GitHub pages and you can check it at https://antikoredev.github.io/dbdocs/
+This website is hosted through GitHub pages and you can check it at [https://antikoredev.github.io/dbdocs/](https://antikoredev.github.io/dbdocs/)

 You're free to ask anything at Dansebox's official [Discord Server](https://discord.gg/GkysgwR8vG).

 **Note:** _This documentation is currently a stub, and it's still building.
 Modding API hasn't been released yet.
 There are many things not implemented, or implemented but not added here.
 Use this as a reference for future releases of the game._

+## Getting Started

+Dansebox uses [Lua](./home/lua.md) as a programming language to support mods.
+You can start learning how to create your own mods at [Getting Started](./getting_started/start.md) page

 ## Example mod
 This is a very basic example mod you can use to try out the api: